ftsrg-bta/lab-ethereum/guide/guide.md

 Otherwise it updates the mapping by decreasing the balance of the caller and then transfers the required amount using the `transfer` function.
 Finally, the function increments the `transactions` counter.

-Besides the basic statements illustrated by the SimpleBank example, functions can have [other statements](https://solidity.readthedocs.io/en/v0.5.0/control-structures.html) such as selection (`if then else`) or loops (`for`, `while`).
+Besides the basic statements illustrated by the SimpleBank example, functions can have [other statements](https://solidity.readthedocs.io/en/v0.5.0/control-structures.html) such as selection (`if else`) or loops (`for`, `while`).
-However, as execution costs a transaction fee per instruction (gas), it is recommended to avoid complex operations like loops if possible.
+However, as execution costs a transaction fee per instruction (gas), it is recommended to avoid complex operations like loops when possible.
 Furthermore, instructions writing the blockchain state are more expensive to execute, therefore it is also recommended to minimize the number of writes.

-Functions can be marked as `public`, `internal`, `private` or `external`.
+Functions can be marked as `public`, `internal`, `private` or `external` visibility.
 For more information, see the [visibility section of the documentation](https://solidity.readthedocs.io/en/v0.5.0/contracts.html#visibility-and-getters).

 ### Handling Ether

-Each [address](https://solidity.readthedocs.io/en/v0.5.0/units-and-global-variables.html#address-related) (contract or external) is associated with a balance in Ether, the native cryptocurrency of Ethereum.
+Each [address](https://solidity.readthedocs.io/en/v0.5.0/units-and-global-variables.html#address-related) (contract or external) is associated with a balance in Ether.
 Solidity provides various language features to query balances and transfer Ether.
 The `address` type has a field `balance` which can query the balance.
 For example, to query the balance of the current contract inside a function we can use `address(this).balance`:
 ```
-function getMyBalance() public returns (uint) {
+function getContractBalance() public returns (uint) {
     return address(this).balance;
 }
 ```